ehanc69/gemini-samples/guides/building-agents.md

 ## Building an Agent

-We will now build a simple agent step-by-step, progressing from basic text generation to a functional CLI agent using the Gemini Python SDK.
+Let's build an agent step-by-step, progressing from basic text generation to a functional CLI agent using Gemini 3 Pro and Python SDK.

 _Prerequisites: Install the SDK (`pip install google-genai`) and set your `GEMINI_API_KEY` environment variable ([Get it in AI Studio](https://aistudio.google.com/app/apikey))._

 ### Step 1: Basic Text Generation and Abstraction

-The first step is to create a baseline interaction with the LLM, for us Gemini.
+The first step is to create a baseline interaction with the LLM, for us Gemini 3 Pro.
 We are going to create a simple Agent class abstraction to structure our code, which we will extend throughout this guide.
 We will first start with a simple chatbot that maintains a conversation history.

 ```python
 from google import genai